University of New England Admission Requirements

 How hard is it to get into University of New England and can I get accepted?
-The school has a 81% acceptance rate.
-Last year, 4,107 out of 5,087 applicants were admitted making University of New England an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has average requirements for admission test scores, generally admitting students who score in the top 41 percent.
+The school has a 80% acceptance rate ranking it #10 in Maine for lowest rate of acceptance.
+Last year, 3,979 out of 4,985 applicants were admitted making University of New England an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 50 percent.
 University of New England typically accepts and attracts "B" average high school students.
 Only 16% of those admitted chose to enroll in the school.

 University of New England SAT Scores

 |SAT Composite 25th||1050|

 |SAT Math 75th||620|

 |SAT Composite 75th||1240|

 What are the SAT requirements for students to be admitted to University of New England?

 University of New England typically requires applicants to be in the top 51 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1050 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 950.
 The estimated average SAT composite for admitted freshman is 1150 out of 1600.
 The school ranks #3 in Maine for highest average SAT composite score.
 A competitive SAT score is critical as 91 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.